jestjs/jest/docs/Es6ClassMocks.md

 :::note

-Note that the mock can't be an arrow function because calling `new` on an arrow function is not allowed in JavaScript.
+The mock can't be an arrow function because calling `new` on an arrow function is not allowed in JavaScript.
 So this won't work:

 ```javascript
 jest.mock('./sound-player', () => {